Snorkelling in the crystal-clear lagoon of Mauritius

 Physeter macrocephalus

-A resident population of sperm whales inhabits the deep waters off the west and south-west coast.
-UNESCO has identified these waters as critically important sperm whale habitat.
-Dives to 2,000m+ hunting giant squid.
-Surface to breathe and socialise — often seen logging at the surface or displaying their flukes when diving.
+A resident population inhabits the deep water off the west coast — UNESCO has formally identified this as critically important sperm whale habitat.
+The largest toothed predator on earth, diving to 2,000m+ to hunt giant squid.
+Surface to breathe every hour or so.
+Often seen "logging" at the surface or displaying huge flukes when diving.
+Whale watching at close quarters.

 July–October · Open ocean, occasional